Big Orange Chorus

 To support ongoing vocal development the chorus is committed to embracing, developing and introducing innovative uses of technology.
 Digital learning materials in addition to specialized rehearsal approaches and methodologies enable Big Orange Chorus singers of all levels to develop world-class skills in preparation for both regional performances as well as international contests.
 The result of these efforts is helping improve the quality of male a cappella singing not only within this chorus but also among similar choruses in the Southeastern United States.

 The chorus is also referred to by the nickname "The Big O".

 International competition

 The chorus has competed internationally nine times within the Barbershop Harmony Society.
-Their highest ranking was in 1986 when they placed 8th among all competetitors.
+Their highest ranking was in 1986 when they placed eighth among all competitors.